ryanbey/poke-interview/instructions.md

 - Clicking the button should add the specified pokemon to the favorites list
 - Prevent adding duplicate Pokemon to favorites
 - Use the same card styling you made in PokemonList
-- **Bonus:** Add a functional "Remove from Favorites" button in the Favorites section

 **Expected result:** Clicking "Add to Favorites" should add that Pokemon to the Favorites section below.
 The Favorites section should display the favorited Pokemon with the same styling as the main list.

 ## Bonus Challenges (If time permits)

+- **Bonus:** Add a functional "Remove from Favorites" button in the Favorites section
-5. **Local Storage**: Persist favorites in browser storage
+5. **Local Storage**: Persist favorite adding and removing in browser storage
 1. **Loading States**: Add better loading indicators during API calls
 2. **Error Handling**: Show user-friendly error messages if API calls fail